Odizinne/makeSense/README.md

 - dualsense-controller
 - PyQt6
 - winshell
+- winreg
 - PyAutoGUI

-`pip install cx_freeze PyQt6 winshell PyAutoGUI dualsense-controller vgamepad`
+`pip install cx_freeze PyQt6 winshell winreg PyAutoGUI dualsense-controller vgamepad`

 If you do not have ViGEmBus driver installer, vgamepad will prompt you to install it.
 You must install HidHide.